Robert L. Barchi

-Robert Lawrence Barchi (born November 23, 1946) is an American academic, physician, and scientist.
+Robert Lawrence Barchi (born November 23, 1946) is an American neurologist, physician, and scientist.
 He was the 20th president of Rutgers University, holding the position from September 1, 2012, to June 30, 2020.
 Barchi was appointed to the position on April 11, 2012, to succeed Richard L. McCormick.
 Previously, Barchi was president of Thomas Jefferson University in Philadelphia, prior to which he was provost of the University of Pennsylvania.

-Barchi is a board-certified neurologist.

-He earned his BSc degree from Georgetown University in 1968, a PhD in biochemistry from the University of Pennsylvania in 1972, and an MD from the University of Pennsylvania in 1973.
-Born in Philadelphia, Barchi grew up in Westfield, New Jersey, before moving back to Yardley, Pennsylvania during his freshman year of high school, attending St. Joseph's Preparatory School in Philadelphia.

 Barchi's appointment came as Rutgers was preparing to absorb most of the schools, programs and facilities of the University of Medicine and Dentistry of New Jersey following the approval of a merger proposal by the New Jersey Legislature and the Governor of New Jersey during the summer of 2012.

 Early life and education

 Robert Lawrence Barchi was born on November 23, 1946, in Philadelphia.
 He was raised in Westfield, New Jersey.
-He earned a BSc and a MS at Georgetown University and a PhD and an MD from the University of Pennsylvania.
+He earned a B.S. and a M.S. at Georgetown University and a Ph.D. and a M.D. from the University of Pennsylvania.
 He trained in neurology at the Hospital of the University of Pennsylvania.
 He was part of the Medical Scientist Training Program.